Best cheap security cameras (under $150)

 Price is accurate as of post date.
 Read full disclaimer.

-I've been using the Tapo C200 for over six months now to keep an eye on my puppy while I'm out and about.
-It's been an invaluable pawrenting companion, since it can pan 360 degrees horizontally and 114 degrees vertically, allowing you to cover a whole lot more ground than a simple static camera would allow.
+Prior to upgrading to the newer Tapo C225 (see our next pick!)
+I had been using the Tapo C200 for over a year to keep an eye on my puppy while I was out and about.
+It proved to be an invaluable pawrenting companion, since it can pan 360 degrees horizontally and 114 degrees vertically, allowing you to cover a whole lot more ground than a simple static camera would allow.

 pro